/ PRE-DISPUTE NETWORKSide-channel for agent transactions

 Catch agent disputes before they become chargebacks.

 Identity verification authorizes agents before a transaction.
 Edge gateways enforce at the network layer.
 KYA Pre-Dispute Network is the KYA layer that works after an agent has acted and before the merchant has to file a chargeback.
-Signed-trace evidence travels with every alert; a 24-hour response SLA (2 hours for stop-loss) keeps issues from aging into formal disputes.
+Signed-trace evidence travels with every alert; response clocks and automation rules keep issues from aging into formal disputes.

 / 01The interception window